Logo

 The standard ways to add a shareholder to your limited company

 If you want to bring in a new co-owner then most Estonian company owners, until now, have had to arrange offline notary appointments to transfer shares.
 That needs to be done in Estonia with all shareholders present, which comes with both hassle and cost.
-It’s inconvenient even if you live in Estonia at the best of times, but it’s especially inconvenient for e-residents and during a lockdown.
+This remains inconvenient for e-residents and foreign shareholders, especially when parties are located in different countries.

 If a shareholder can’t attend the notary meeting, the only alternative has been through the use of ‘power of attorney’.
 This will save a trip to a notary in Estonia, but it’s still just another layer of hassle and expense to involve a business services provider, in addition to a notary.
 You’ll probably need to pay for a foreign notary too because documents from most countries will need to be apostilled by the designated authority.